basho/basho_docs/content/riak/kv/2.1.4/using/cluster-operations/backing-up.md

 ## OS-Specific Directory Locations

 The default Riak KV data, ring, and configuration directories for each of the supported operating systems is as follows:

-{{% note title="Note on upgrading" %}}
-If you are upgrading to Riak KV version 2.0 or later from a pre-2.0 release, you can use either your old `app.config` configuration file or the newer `riak.conf` if you wish.

-If you have installed Riak 2.0 directly, you should use only `riak.conf`.

-More on configuring Riak KV can be found in the [configuration reference](/riak/kv/2.1.4/configuring/reference).
-{{% /note %}}

 #### Debian and Ubuntu